mnaberez/f2mc8dasm/README.md

 16- and 32-bit F2MC microcontrollers use different instruction sets and are not supported.

-f2mc8dasm was developed for, and successfully used to, disassemble the firmware of the Volkswagen Premium IV car radios made by Clarion.
-These radios use the Fujitsu MB89625R and MB89677AR microcontrollers, both of which are the F2MC-8L architecture and have code in mask ROM.
+f2mc8dasm was developed to disassemble the firmware of the Volkswagen Premium IV car radios made by Clarion.
+These radios use the Fujitsu MB89623R, MB89625R, and MB89677AR microcontrollers.
+All of these are the F2MC-8L architecture with code in mask ROM.

 ## Features